ceth-x86/words/README.md

 - Error handling
 - Content types and download headers for export functionality

+### Export/Import Testing Strategy

+The export and import tests verify:
+- Word formatting according to the specified format
+- File writing and reading operations
+- Error handling for file operations
+- Parsing of formatted text content
+- Extraction of word components (word, transcription, translation, etc.)
+- Handling of edge cases (empty inputs, invalid formats)

 ### Testing Approach

 - Core functionality is tested with mocks for database interactions
 - Database functionality is tested with a real SQLite database in a temporary location
 - API endpoints are tested with simulated HTTP requests using ring-mock
+- Export/import functionality is tested with temporary files that are created and deleted during tests
 - Each test is isolated and doesn't affect other tests

 ## License